Major League Soccer: International

+SBS Sport Australia broadcast one MLS game per week in Australia from 2025.

 Video games

-Major League Soccer is a playable league in both the FIFA and the Football Manager series.
+Major League Soccer is a playable league in the EA Sports FC series, the eFootball series, and the Football Manager series.
 The league made its video game debut in 1999 with FIFA 2000.
+Kids video game company Humongous Entertainment had the rights to teams and players for their game, Backyard Soccer MLS Edition and for Backyard Soccer 2004.
 In 2000, Konami released ESPN MLS GameNight, and two years later, they released its sequel, ESPN MLS ExtraTime 2002.
 The league made its first appearance in the management series Football Manager 2005 in 2004.

 Player records

 Statistics below are for all-time leaders.
 Statistics are for regular season only.
 Bold indicates active MLS players.

 Player records (active)

 Statistics below are for all-time leaders who are still playing.
 Statistics are for regular season only.

-MLS awards
+Awards

 At the conclusion of each season, the league presents several awards for outstanding achievements, mostly to players, but also to coaches, referees, and teams.
 The finalists in each category are determined by voting from MLS players, team employees, and the media.